Random fields, large deviations and triviality in quantum field theory. Part I: Notations and settings

 \subsection{Notations}

 We consider the usual framework of Euclidean field theory.
-The probability space is $ \Omega= S'(\R^{d}), d \geq 1$ the Schwartz space of tempered distributions, with its Borel $\sigma$-field ${\cal B}$ ; the reference probability measure denoted by $\mu_{0}$ is the Gaussian measure whose covariance operator is $( -\Delta+1)^{-1}$.
-Unless otherwise specified, the norm $\|.\|_{p}$, will denote the $\L^{p}(\Omega)$ norm with respect to the measure $\mu_{0}$. \\ We shall use a volume cutoff $V \subset \R^{d}$ and a momentum ultraviolet cutoff $k$: \\
+The probability space is $ {\cal P}= S'(\R^{d}), d \geq 1$ the Schwartz space of tempered distributions, with its Borel $\sigma$-field ${\cal B}$ ; the reference probability measure denoted by $\mu_{0}$ is the Gaussian measure whose covariance operator is $( -\Delta+1)^{-1}$.
+Unless otherwise specified, the norm $\|.\|_{p}$, will denote the $\L^{p}({\cal P})$ norm with respect to the measure $\mu_{0}$. \\ We shall use a volume cutoff $V \subset \R^{d}$ and a momentum ultraviolet cutoff denoted by $n$ (instead of $k$): \\

-For $k\geq 1$, let $\delta_{k} (x) = k \chi (k x )$ be a $ C^{\infty}$ approximation of the delta distribution ; then the regularized field is given by
+For $k\geq 1$, let $\delta^{n} (x) = n^{d} \chi (n x )$ be a $ C^{\infty}$ approximation of the delta distribution ; then the regularized field is given by

-where $\phi $ is the free field associated to $\mu_{0}$.
-The expectation with respect to $\mu_{0}$ will be denoted by $ < > $ or $ E $. \\
+where $\varphi $ is the free field associated to $\mu_{0}$.
+The expectation with respect to $\mu_{0}$ will be denoted by $ \langle \rangle $ or $ \E $. \\ \\